ParthThakur/Flight-Data-With-Tableau/README.md

 > I have added links to the data source in the the second tab of the
 > story.

+> There are hundreds of airports in this dataset, many of which are quite small
+> and out-of-the-way.
+In your charts, on the airports with the highest and
+> lowest average delays, you include at least one of these airports, Falls
+> International Einarson Field.
+This is basically just an airstrip.
+Some of the
+> other airport in that chart are larger but likewise regional and small.
+I
+> would recommend filtering out airports that fall below a certain flight volume
+> threshold.

+I hadn't considered that.
+Upon further investigation, I found that most of the airports in that chart were reqional fields with a single flight.
+To avoid them, I set a filter so only airports with at least 5000 flights show up.

 ### Resources